 - Oversees the development and implementation of revisions to the County's comprehensive plan, zoning ordinance and capital facilities plan.

 - Provides professional advice, mentoring and coaching to division staff; recommends staff responses to appeals of land use and zoning decisions, oversees the development and implementation of intergovernmental agreements to provide planning service to cities, special district and other agencies.

 - Consults with County officials, developers and citizens to assist in their understanding of planning decisions, proposals and issues; interprets and explains the comprehensive plan, zoning ordinance and related federal and state rules and regulations; coordinates zoning, development review and long range planning activities with other divisions of the Department of Transportation and Development.

 - Directs the scheduling of public hearings and meetings and the preparation of notification materials relative to land use and zoning; ensures timely actions and accurate information.

-- Represents the County on regional, state and local committees, task forces, commissions, agencies, cities, special interest groups and citizen groups.
+- Represents the County on regional and state committees, task forces, and organizations.

 REQUIRED KNOWLEDGE AND SKILLS